 What is the appropriate platform architecture to provide enhanced service with the satisfaction of the above-described service requirements?

-What interfaces are required between existing cable platform and the advanced service platform?
+What interfaces and compatibility are required between existing cable platform and the advanced service platform?

 What user account/terminal management method can be used for the TV everywhere service and how should it harmonize with existing user account/terminal management system?
 More specifically, when the cable operator provides the TV everywhere service, the content distribution to second devices (such as the mobile phone, tablet, etc.) will be controlled based on the subscriber information of cable television systems.
 Therefore, the communication between the subscriber management function of cable TV system and the TV everywhere service platform is necessary.